mariobru/codetest-art-institute-chicago/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PAGE, --page PAGE  Enter the page number from 1 to 100 that the API
                         request will use.
-Default : 2
-  -l LIMIT, --limit LIMIT
+Default: 2 -l LIMIT, --limit LIMIT
                         Set how many record each page should return.
-Default : 12
+Default: 12
 ```